rodneyshupe/Cookbook/Recipes/Entrees/Seafood/ShrimpandGrits.rst

 Directions
 ----------

-1. Cook the grits: Add the grits, 3 cups water, milk, salt and butter to an oven safe pan* that fits inside your Instant Pot.
-Pour 1 1/2 cups water into the bottom of your Instant Pot.
-Place the pan on a trivet with handles and lower the trivet into the bottom of your Instant Pot.
+1. Cook the grits: Add grits, 3 cups water, milk, salt, and butter to oven-safe pan* that fits inside Instant Pot.
+Pour 1 1/2 cups water into bottom of Instant Pot.
+Place pan on trivet with handles and lower trivet into bottom of Instant Pot.
 (See picture above).
-Cover the Instant Pot and lock the lid into place.
+Cover Instant Pot and lock lid into place.
 Set valve to sealing.
-Set the manual/pressure cook button to 25 minutes on high pressure.
-When the time is up let the pot sit for 10 minutes and then move the valve to venting.
-Remove the pan from the Instant Pot.
-   Stir in the cheddar cheese, Tabasco and pepper.
-If you'd like to loosen up the grits you can stir in extra milk.
+Set manual/pressure cook button to 25 minutes on high pressure.
+When time is up, let pot sit for 10 minutes, then move valve to venting.
+Remove pan from Instant Pot.
+Stir in cheddar cheese, Tabasco, and pepper.
+To loosen up grits, stir in extra milk.
-2. Cook the shrimp: Dump out the water in the bottom of the Instant Pot.
+2. Cook the shrimp: Dump out water in bottom of Instant Pot.
+Wipe out pot.
-   Wipe out the pot.
-Turn the Instant Pot to the saute setting (on "more").
-Add in the bacon and stir occasionally until crisp about 5 minutes.
-Toss the shrimp with the flour until they are lightly coated.
-Then toss the shrimp into the pan with the bacon.
-Cook until they are pink and heated through.
-Add in the garlic and stir for 20 seconds.
-Remove the inner liner from the Instant Pot.
-Turn off the Instant Pot.
-Stir in the lemon juice, Tabasco and green onions.
+   Turn Instant Pot to saute setting (on "more").
+Add bacon and stir occasionally until crisp, about 5 minutes.
+Toss shrimp with flour until lightly coated, then toss into pan with bacon.
+Cook until pink and heated through.
+Add garlic and stir for 20 seconds.
+Remove inner liner from Instant Pot.
+Turn off Instant Pot.
+Stir in lemon juice, Tabasco, and green onions.
-3. Serve: Scoop the grits into a bowl and top with some of the shrimp.
+3. Serve: Scoop grits into bowl and top with some of the shrimp.
 Enjoy!